jameslawler/notes/docs/portuguese-language/verbs/procurar.md

 ## Writing Prompts

-1. Descreva a ocasião em que você perdeu algo importante.
+1. Descreva a ocasião em que perdeu algo importante.
 Describe the time you lost something important.
-2. Que recursos você usa para resolver um problema difícil?
+2. Que recursos usa para resolver um problema difícil?
 What resources do you use to solve a hard problem?
-3. Como você conheceu este livro?
+3. Como conheceu este livro?
 How did you find out about this book?